 Frozen, Fresh, or Hard-Chilled?

 In short, frozen is the best and cheapest option.
-Frozen turkeys are blast frozen so quickly that no ice crystals are formed on them (so that thawing does not damage the turkey) and then they are stored at 0°F or lower.
+Frozen turkeys are blast-frozen so quickly that no ice crystals form (so thawing does not damage the turkey), and then they are stored at 0°F or lower.

 They need to be brought out of the deep freeze at least three days in advance of cooking, so there is sufficient time to defrost them properly.

-Trying to defrost the turkey by leaving it outside the refrigerator can be harmful, since it may cause bacterial growth and food poisoning.
-Instead, thaw it in the fridge, for about five hours for every pound of the turkey's weight.
+Trying to defrost the turkey by leaving it out of the refrigerator can be harmful, as it may promote bacterial growth and lead to food poisoning.
+Instead, thaw it in the fridge for about five hours for every pound of the turkey's weight.

 If time is of the essence, go hard-chilled or fresh.
-Hard-chilled or partially frozen turkeys are chilled between 0°F - 26°F, and so are quicker to defrost.
+Hard-chilled or partially frozen turkeys are chilled to 0°F-26°F and defrost more quickly.
 Fresh turkeys (the most expensive sort) have never been chilled below 26°F, so they have never been frozen.
-The latter needs to be transferred to the refrigerator as quickly as possible and should be cooked within two days of purchase.
+The latter needs to be transferred to the refrigerator as soon as possible and cooked within 2 days of purchase.

 Find more IrishCentral recipes here